MaterializeInc/materialize/ci/README.md

 Rust compilation is slow enough that we use [sccache], a distributed build cache from Mozilla, to share a build cache between agents.
-This dramatically speeds up the first build on a new agent.
+This dramatically speeds up the first build on a new builder agent.

 At the time of writing, the build cache is stored in a memcached instance managed by ElastiCache.
 From a Buildkite agent, the memcached instance is